The Ultimate Guide To Vegan!

 So, in short – do I have to be a vegan?

 No, you don’t have to.
 It’s not an all or nothing kind of thing by any means.

 But if you still want to make a difference, we are happy to offer a few important points to consider.

-Polarised opinions are not strategic.
-Some say “being vegan is like being pregnant. you are it, or you are not.”
+Polarised opinions are not helpful.
+Some say “being vegan is like being pregnant. you are, or you are not.”

 Although it seems about right at a glance, this radical approach is in fact quite problematic.

 First of all, excluding people who want to meet the 100% vegan community halfway (or even further) from the movement is just silly.
 Simply put, someone who mostly consumes meatless meals is much closer to being vegan than to not being vegan.

-The second issue with this is that what’s vegan and what’s not is still not clearly defined (apart from obvious products such as meat and dairy).
+The second issue with this is that what’s vegan and what’s not is still not yet clearly defined (apart from obvious products such as meat and dairy).

 Is honey vegan?
 Is shaved fur vegan, is the animal is otherwise happy and free-range, and is only shaved in summer when it’s too hot anyway?
 Being practical and supportive is much better for the entire movement.

-There is no point to worry too much about the foods you can’t eat.
+There is no point in worrying too much about the foods you can’t eat.
 This mentality makes you obsess over foods instead of enjoying your meals.